cgi-js/cgi-js/README.md

 - The process shell module is security agnostic and is dependant on your code.
     - The package accesses the shell to run script executables using the node.js process module.
 Please consider your `security risks based on your executable's/ script's security risks`.
-- The proxy module is security agnostic and is dependant on your code.
+- The proxy module is security agnostic and is dependant on your code and proxy's security.
     - The `package has a LAN or WAN network proxy module AND does not create any proxies` by its own - unless specified by you.
 Please consider your custom created proxy's security risks.
 - The `package does not use Telemetry, nor Collect data Remotely, nor has Telemetry/Remote based Error collection` on its own.
     - The package propogates errors for you to handle or collect errors/ data.